 It all started in an office on the 4th floor of the Columbus, Georgia Consolidated Government building, so it seemed fitting that we were in that same office when we decided to get married.
 It also seemed fitting that we decided to become “The Robertsons” in a conversation.
 No real proposal, no grandeur statements.
-Just two people who love to converse (especially with one another) who decided to make it all official.
+Just two people who love to converse (especially with one another) and who decided to make it all official.
 I did cry when we actually spoke the words.
 And then Randy laughed.
 All so typical.
 And very us.

-We told Jimmy Elder, our pastor at First Baptist, and went through some pre-marital counseling and planning.
+We told Jimmy Elder, our pastor at First Baptist, and went through pre-marital counseling and planning.
 I found a dress at lunch the week before, we bought rings, and I bought and created my own floral arrangement.
 Oh…and I got a new pair of “wedding shoes.”

 I also enlisted the help of my sweet friend, Alana Llewellyn, to meet us and take pictures.
 She truly captured the mood and moment perfectly!